Premier Padmini

-The Premier Padmini was a four-seat saloon manufactured in India from 1964 to 2001 by Premier Automobiles Limited, a division of the Walchand Group, under license from Fiat and marketed initially as the Fiat 1100 Delight — and from 1974 as the Premier Padmini.
+The Premier Padmini was a four-seat saloon manufactured in India from 1964 to 2001 by Premier Automobiles Limited, a division of the Walchand Group, under licence from Fiat and marketed initially as the Fiat 1100 Delight — and from 1974 as the Premier Padmini.
 The Padmini's primary competitors in the Indian market were the Hindustan Ambassador and Standard Herald.
 This famous car ruled the Indian car market and its popularity peaked during 1970s and 80s.
-Many celebrities of the time including Rajnikanth, Mammootty, Aamir Khan owned a Premier Padmini during its prime years.
+Many celebrities of the time including Rajnikanth, Mammootty, and Aamir Khan, owned a Premier Padmini during its prime years.
 Known colloquially as the Pad, or Fiat (since the Padmini was originally a Fiat car), the Padmini is named after a 14th-century Rajput princess.
 Padmini translates to "she who sits on the lotus" and refers to the Goddess Lakshmi.
 It was also a common name for girls in India at the time.

 History

 The Fiat 1100D, based on the Fiat 1200 GranLuce Berlina, debuted in India in 1964 with a carburetted 1,089 cc four-cylinder petrol engine — rather than the 1,221 cc engine fitted to the GranLuce in Italy.
 With a 10.8:1 compression ratio, it created 47 bhp at 4,800 rpm with a maximum torque of 7.20 kgm at 3,000 rpm.
 The original transmission was a four-speed manual gearbox (without synchronized first gear), which drove the rear wheels via a live rear axle.
 Its shifter was mounted on the left of the steering column.
 Weighing 895 kg, its top speed was 140 km/h.

 Premier manufactured the Padmini at their Kurla plant in Bombay (now Mumbai) until they sold a majority stake to Fiat SpA in September 1997.
 The licensed vehicle was initially marketed as the Fiat 1100 Delight.
 For model year 1973, it was marketed as the Premier President and subsequently as the Premier Padmini.
 At its peak during the 1970s and 1980s, the car achieved immense popularity among youngsters, celebrities and women.
 Compared to the Hindustan Ambassador, it looked more modern, was more fuel-efficient and was very easy to drive.

 By the early 1980s, engine power was reduced to 42 bhp (at 5,000 rpm) with a modified carburettor to make it more fuel efficient.
 Premier began to offer an air-conditioner, leather upholstery, courtesy lights and tinted glass.
 These were considered luxuries in Indian cars at the time.